 We are regularly involved in challenges to pitch fee increases and can advise on the best approach to take.
 Having dealt with First Tier Tribunal hearings, we can suggest what evidence needs to be provided and the likely prospects for success.

-If you would like to book a consultation with us, please contact us by phone or use our online chat system.
+If you would like to book a consultation with us, please use our online form, contact us by phone or use our online chat system.